 Owen O’Keeffe of the Irish Naval Services was doing some research in Old Church Cemetery near Cobh in 1999 when he came upon five graves that were overgrown and unkept.
 Intrigued by these forgotten stone crosses he endeavoured to discover who these men were, and ultimately, he would take it on himself to do something about getting these graves restored.

 The graves were of submariners who died in a tragic accident off Cobh in 1905.
 Because this occurred before the First World War the graves were not taken care of under the War Graves Commission, which would account for the neglect and the reason these lost souls were forgotten.

 First submarine to visit Cobh

 The next two days they spent preparing for some exercises for the A5 to show off some of her capabilities to the officers present at the Naval Base.
-On 16th of February, the day of the presentation, the submarine refuelled from the Hazard.
-Two hours later there was an explosion inside the A5 towards the stern, cause by petrol mixing with the air and being ignited by a spark from an electrical switch.
-A second explosion happened a half hour later in the conning tower.
+On the 16th of February, the day of the presentation, the submarine refuelled from the Hazard.
+Two hours later there was an explosion inside the A5 towards the stern, caused by petrol mixing with the air and being ignited by a spark from an electrical switch.
+A second explosion happened a half-hour later in the conning tower.

 Military Honours Restored

-The Irish Naval Service donated a memorial, a granite black with a brass plaque that tells of the tragic accident that took the lives of these submariners.
-It was unveiled in a ceremony in March 2000, and each year a Cork & County Branch will lay a wreath at the memorial so never again will their story be forgotten.
+The Irish Naval Service donated a memorial, a granite block with a brass plaque that tells of the tragic accident that took the lives of these submariners.
+It was unveiled in a ceremony in March 2000 and each year a Cork & County Branch will lay a wreath at the memorial so never again will their story be forgotten.